Legend1130/homepage/_pages/about.md

 Research interests
 ======
 1. Structural Integrity and Airframe Digital Twin
-2. Surrogate Modelling and Machine Learning In Engineering
+2. Structural Health Monotoring
-3. Multidisciplinary Co-simulation
+3. Surrogate Modelling and Machine Learning In Engineering

 Publications
 =====

-Please refers to publications page for more details and downloadable papers.
+Please refers to [publications](https://xuanzhou1.github.io/publications/) for more details and downloadable papers.

 2022
 -----